kamaroly/wc-havanao-gateway/readme.md

 4) Provide Havanao API key, that will be used to authenticate on Havanao during payment.

 You can set this plugin to testing if you are not in production.

+#### CHANGELOG
+1.0.1
+- Fixed MTN bug of `soap:ClientThe requested operation was rejected.
+Please consult with your administrator.Your support ID is: 13025149561602501851`